Bajra Khichdi Recipe

 Covered with water.

-Wait for 10-12 seconds.
-The husk will start to float on top of the water.
-Gently drain the water along with the husk and repeat this process 2-3 times to get rid of all the husk from the bajra.
+Step 4: Wait for 10-12 seconds.
+The husk will start to float on the surface.
+Gently drain the water along with the husk, then repeat this process 2-3 times to remove all the husk from the bajra.

 Draining the water.